playlogo/tum-moodle-scraper/readme.md

 # TUM Moodle scraper

+> DISCLAIMER: The software is currently in super early alpha stage, and could randomly overwrite everything in the exposed `data` folder (it shouldn't, but it currently doesn't compare the checksums of the files it replaces).

 Automatically regularly scrape your TUM Moodle to download all files.
 Useful if combined with (for example) Syncthing, to automatically download the lecture slides & exercise sheets to your laptop & tablet.